metafacture/metafacture-tutorial/05-More-Fix-Concepts.md

 [See this example here in the playground.](https://metafacture.org/playground/?flux=inputFile%0A%7C+open-file%0A%7C+as-records%0A%7C+decode-yaml%0A%7C+fix%28transformationFile%29%0A%7C+encode-yaml%0A%7C+print%0A%3B&transformation=do+list%28path%3A%22colours%5B%5D%22%2C%22var%22%3A%22%24i%22%29%0A++++if+any_equal%28%22%24i%22%2C%22green%22%29%0A++++++++add_array%28%22result%5B%5D%22%29+%23+To+create+a+new+array+named+result%0A++++++++upcase%28%22%24i%22%29%0A++++++++append%28%22%24i%22%2C%22+is+a+nice+color%22%29%0A++++++++copy_field%28%22%24i%22%2C%22result%5B%5D.%24append%22%29%0A++++end%0Aend&data=---%0Acolours%3A%0A+-+red%0A+-+yellow%0A+-+green)

-TO BE CONTINUED ...
+For the supported binds see: https://metafacture.github.io/metafacture-documentation/docs/fix/Fix-functions.html#selectors

-TODO: Add more Excercises.
+TODO: Add excercises.

 Next lesson: [06 Metafacture CLI](./06_MetafactureCLI.md)